top of page

 Whatever the café lacked in comfy furnishings it more than made up for with its home cooked menu.
 I was hugely impressed that the café sold a range of dietary inclusive products, including slices of an absolutely delicious homemade gluten free carrot cake.
 It is so nice when you don't have to buy one of the now ubiquitous plastic wrapped chocolate brownies!

 DID WE HAVE TO QUEUE?
-WAS IT BUSY?
+WAS GREENHAM CONTROL TOWER BUSY?

-We visited late morning on a school holiday weekend.
+We visited the Greenham Control Tower late in the morning on a school holiday weekend.
 While the common itself was pretty busy with families and dog walkers the control tower itself did not feel crowded.
-There were plenty of people wandering in to look around but it was all very calm and fairly peaceful (except for Charlie's loud and excitable exclamations from the outside upper observation which showed just how much fun could be had in an old military tower!).
+There were plenty of people wandering in to look around but it was all very calm and fairly peaceful (except for our youngest's loud and excitable exclamations from the outside upper observation which showed everyone else just how much fun could be had in an old military tower!).

-The control tower, observation deck and café are all free to enter.
+The Greenham Control Tower, observation deck and café are all free to enter.
 It is not possible to book in advance.

 Please note that their website indicates that they are currently closed on Monday and Tuesdays.
 Visit this page for more information.